aber-cs-groupten/stumblr-doc/CONFIG/Blogs/Stephen/personal reflective report.md

 We had a few problems with the website like not having a database up and running for a while and the database interaction with the Google maps JavaScript, but this was all sorted out and was finally fixed.

 Personaly I found the project enjoyable I learnt alot and was fun at some times.

+total amount of hours on project :  60-65 hours over pieces of work and 30 hours looking up information to create website such as researching Google maps and php techniques to get the website to work.

+Total hours : 90-95